emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 # Spring Declarative Caching

+_This blog post was also published (with permission) [on my employer's website](https://www.solutionstreet.com/blog/2024/08/21/spring-declarative-caching/)._

+_Disclaimer: My views and opinions are my own and do not necessarily reflect those of my employer._

 ## Why this blog post?

 Recently at work, I had occasion to consider using Spring's {{page.cacheable}} annotation.
 I searched the web for